 - A list of the TLC’s recent and scheduled programs (for the 2012-2013 and 2013-2014 academic years).

-- Detailed budget (awards may not be used for salary or personnel).
+- Detailed budget (awards may not be used for salary, personnel, or general overhead).

 All materials are due by April 11, 2014.
 Awards will be made by mid – May and the proposed programs should be initiated in the fall of 2014.
 An assessment report will be due to the Center for Contemplative Mind in Society in early 2015.
 More info on assessment reports will be forthcoming.